tuura/fantasi/doc/README.md

 * **4.** Create a new project in Quartus and select the FPGA that you want to use.
-Afterwards, import the generated files (`graph.vhdl` and `sim-environment.vhdl`), and the content of the `dependencies/` folder into the Quartus project.
+Afterwards, import the generated files (`graph.vhdl` and `sim-environment.vhdl`), and the content of the `dependencies/` folder into the Quartus project, including the `constraints.sdc` file.
 Finally, set the file `TOP.vhd` as top level entity of the project. **Note:** in order to import the Nios II processor and the pll module, you need to import into quartus the files with extension `.qip`, which can be found in the corresponding folders.

 * **5.** Run the compilation process in Quartus, and then program the generated bistream file into the FPGA.